typelevel/Laika/docs/introduction/intro.md

 * __0.12.0__ (<WIP>, 2019):

+    * Extraction of all file and stream IO, parallel processing and EPUB support to a new module laika-io
+    * IO module based on cats-effect, with effect abstraction and full control over ExecutionContexts for blocking IO and processing
     * Refactoring of AST Rewrite API to be fully type-safe and avoid runtime reflection and exceptions.
     * Refactoring of the Render API to be referentially transparent